Creamy White Chicken Chili

 It can also be reheated on the stovetop over medium-low heat until heated through.

+Yes!
+Add everything but the cream cheese and cilantro into the slow cooker and give it a stir to combine.
+Cook on low for about 4 hours.
 Remove the chicken and shred it.
 Then, return the chicken along with the cream cheese and cilantro and stir to combine.
 Serve once the cream cheese has melted.

 Creamy White Chicken Chili